metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha1_manifest.md

 Required:

+- `api_version` (String) API version of the referent.
 - `for` (Attributes) For specifies the condition to wait for. (see [below for nested schema](#nestedatt--spec--catch--wait--for))
+- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

 Optional:

-- `api_version` (String) API version of the referent.
 - `cluster` (String) Cluster defines the target cluster where the wait operation will be performed (default cluster will be used if not specified).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--catch--wait--clusters))
 - `format` (String) Format determines the output format (json or yaml).
-- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
-- `resource` (String) Resource name of the referent.
 - `selector` (String) Selector defines labels selector.
 - `timeout` (String) Timeout for the operation.
 Specifies how long to wait for the condition to be met before timing out.